Yes! PreCure 5: Mascots

 A fairy from the Palmier Kingdom who resembles a brown squirrel.
 Like Coco, he can transform into a human and works as the clerk of a jewelry shop called Natts House.
 Coco describes him as a good friend, comparable to the relationship between Nozomi and Rin.
 He has an aloof and cold personality and has difficulty trusting anyone because of his past, and so he did not trust Coco at first.
-In the beginning of the series, he is sealed within the Dream Collet and is freed in episode 7, after the five Cures receive their powers.
-Komachi exhibits romantic feelings for Natts, and despite his stoicism, it is clear that he feels a special bond with her.
-Some episodes of the series, as well as a set of character cards, give his human name as "Natts"; however, this is generally accepted as Engrish.
+In the beginning of the series, he is sealed within the Dream Collet and rescued in episode 7 after the five Cures receive their powers.
+Komachi exhibits romantic feelings for Natts, and despite his stoic behavior, it is clear that he feels a special bond with her.
+Some episodes of the series, as well as a set of character cards, give his human name as "Natts".
+However, this is generally accepted as Engrish.
 He is given Palmier's crown in episode 31 of GoGo!, allowing Milky Rose to use the Milky Mirror.
 In episode 38 of GoGo!, he and Coco combine powers to allow Cure Dream and Milky Rose to combine powers.